DataDog/hiring-engineers/answers.md

 ```

 ### Thinkthrough
-I noticed initially that the instructions in the readme for Vagrant had linux commands for starting vagrant.
+I noticed initially that the instructions for Vagrant in the readme on Github had linux commands for starting vagrant.
 ```
 $ vagrant init hasicorp/precise64
 $ vagrant up
 ```
 So I figured I should run the VM on my laptop's linux partition to make it easy for setup.

+I've installed Virtualbox several times for previous jobs so I just followed the install wizard after
+downloading it from the website.

 ## Level 1 - Collecting your Data
 You will create a DataDog Account, modify the Agent's configuration, install a database, add the DataDog integration for that DB, and write a custom agent check.